Mark Few, Gonzaga men’s basketball eye historical achievement — finishing a season undefeated

 For his first two years, it was more of the same — going to the Sweet 16 as a 10 seed and then as a 12 seed.
 A few years later, it was them blossoming into a national power, with Gonzaga earning a two seed in ’04 and a three seed in ’05 and ’06.

 Major tournament success didn’t ensue, but consistency did.
 In fact, this year marks the 21st season in a row the Zags made the NCAA tournament.
-The Zags have also had five first-round NBA draft picks since 2012 (four in the lottery), and have a commitment from Chet Holmgren, the consensus No. 1 recruit in the country for 2021.
+The Zags have also had five first-round NBA draft picks since 2012 (four in the lottery), and are expected to get a commitment from Chet Holmgren, the consensus No. 1 recruit in the country for 2021.

 A few years ago, I remember asking Cameron Dollar, the Seattle U men’s hoops coach at the time, what he hoped the Redhawks’ program could look like one day.
 The first answer out of his mouth was Gonzaga, but he instantly took that back, realizing that was likely a pipe dream.
 As much as the Zags may seem like the blueprint for other mid-majors, nobody has been able to imitate Few’s success.